Guidance

 If you want to report the incident to the police in Ecuador

-• you can call 911 emergency services for immediate assistance and to request a police officer to help you with the next steps.
+• you can call 911 emergency services for immediate assistance and to request a specialised police officer (UNCIS) to help you with the next steps.
 You can also ask them to inform the British Embassy.

 • you can go to the nearest Public Prosecution Office (‘Fiscalía’) to file a verbal or written complaint (‘Denuncia’).
+Ask for the ‘primera acogida’ (first attention) team, specialised in assisting victims of gender-based violence.
+They can also liaise the required medical assessment and psychological support.
+You can also ask them to inform the British Embassy.

 • if you decide to go to a hospital or healthcare facility, bear in mind that all public and private health officials are obliged to report any type of sexual assault cases to the Public Prosecutor Office.
+You can ask the hospital or healthcare facility to inform the British Embassy.

 If you are in the area of the British Embassy, a consular officer may be able to accompany you to report the case, either to the police station or to the Prosecution Office (‘Fiscalia’).
 If you are outside Quito, you can contact the British Embassy´s consular team, and if applicable, a British Honorary Consul in Guayaquil, Cuenca or Santa Cruz Galapagos Island can support and guide you too.